rust-lang/blog.rust-lang.org/content/Rust-1.91.0.md

   = note: `#[warn(dangling_pointers_from_locals)]` on by default
 ```

-Note that the code above is not itself unsafe, as it doesn't perform any dangerous
+Note that the code above is not unsafe, as it itself doesn't perform any dangerous
-operations itself.
-Only dereferencing the raw pointer would be unsafe.
-We expect future
+operations.
+Only dereferencing the raw pointer after the function returns would be
-releases of Rust to add more functionality helping authors to safely interact with raw
+unsafe.
+We expect future releases of Rust to add more functionality helping authors
-pointers, and unsafe code more generally.
+to safely interact with raw pointers, and with unsafe code more generally.

 ### Stabilized APIs